Grafluxe/dropdownizer/README.md

 ## Notes

-- Styles applied directly to the `select` element and/or its `id` are not copied to the dropdownizer instance.
+- Non-inline styles applied directly to the `select` element and/or its `id` are not copied to the dropdownizer instance.
 Use classes if you want sync styles.
 - The `change` event and proprietary `change` method differ in what's returned.
   - The `change` event is dispatched from the original element while the `change` method belongs to the dropdownizer instance.

 ## Changelog

+### 1.3.0

+- Add `disable` and `enable` methods.
+- Copy all attributes from the `select` element to its dropdownizer instance.
+  - Attributes that are part of the `div` W3C spec are copied as is; all other attributes are copied as a `data-*` attribute.

+### 1.2.0

+- Update dependencies

 ### 1.1.0